ttetrafon/system-intelligence-obsidian-vault/Game System/Adventuring/Exploration/_distances/Immediate.md

 tags:
   - rules/gameplay/distance
 index: 1
 description: Something within a few steps away from you (up to a few m).
-You can usually reach within immediate distance as part of a different action.
+You can usually reach within immediate distance as part of a different action within a turn.
 travel-time: instant
 ---
 `VIEW[{description}][text]`